NiceSystems/zcache/README.md

 General note
-ZooKeeper is not the perfect ultimate cache due to some known limitation.
-Note the following caveats:
+ZooKeeper is not the perfect ultimate cache due to some zookeeper known limitations.
+Thus, please note the following caveats:
   * ZooKeeper has a 1MB transport limitation.
 For now a single cache node (systemID) can hold around 10K items (sharding of keys to create deeper will be added later)
   * The startup can be slow on large ZNode so keep TTLs low for larger caches
   * ZooKeeper can start to perform badly if there are many nodes with thousands of children.
-  * all data is kept in memory, all nodes contains exact replica of the dataœ
+  * all data is kept in memory, all nodes contains exact replica of the data

 ## Sponsors
 ![NICE](http://www.nice.com/sites/all/themes/nice/logo.png)